 - Ask for letters of recommendation (LOR) since most schools require them to apply.

 - Start visiting college campuses and embark on exciting college tours.
 Most schools organize a tour given by a student tour guide for groups of students.
-One can also request an interview with an admissions member to gain more information.
+One can also request an interview with an admissions member to gain more information for the college search.

-College prep really gets intense in the junior year, and classes get tough as well, making the junior year usually the most difficult.
-Students should continue to meet with their counselors and continuously evaluate that they are academically set to graduate high school.
+College prep gets intense in the junior year, and classes get tough, making the junior year usually the most difficult.
+Students should continue to meet with their counselors and continuously evaluate their academic readiness to graduate high school.
 This is also the year when colleges start visiting the schools and presenting their offerings.
 There are also numerous college fairs that students can attend.
-They can visit and tour them, learn about the academic requirements for the colleges and universities and see if they are academically secure for those.
-These will help them narrow down their choices, apply for scholarships and other requirements.
+They can visit and tour them, learn about the academic requirements for the colleges and universities, and see if they are academically secure for those.
+These will help them narrow their choices, and apply for scholarships and other requirements.

-- Ask if you’re on track to graduate on time and decide when to take the SAT/ACT.
+- Ask if you’re on track to graduate and decide when to take the ACT or SAT

 - Enroll in test prep, take your practice standardized test, and decide on SAT vs. ACT

 - Take the SAT and/or ACT (each more than once)

 - Revisit your college list and try to narrow it down